-Many states in the world have some form of merger control procedure whereby government agencies may review the potential effects on competition of a merger or acquisition within that state and, if necessary, prohibit mergers that have the potential significantly to reduce competition within a market.
+Many states in the world have some form of merger control procedure whereby government agencies may review the potential effects on competition of a merger or acquisition within that state and, if necessary, prohibit mergers that have the potential to reduce competition significantly within a market.

-The EU Merger Regulation,14 which operates in addition to, and potentially to the exclusion of, the individual merger control regimes of EU Member States, applies where two or more previously independent companies merge, where a company acquires control of the whole or part of another company on a lasting basis, or where a 'full-function' joint venture is formed, and financial thresholds are exceeded.
-A full-function joint venture is defined as one that has resources to act as an autonomous market player, is not set up as temporary and has functional autonomy from its parent companies.
+The EU Merger Regulation,14 which operates in addition to, and potentially to the exclusion of, the individual merger control regimes of EU Member States, applies where two or more previously independent companies merge, where a company acquires control of the whole or part of another company on a lasting basis, or where a full-function joint venture is formed, and financial thresholds are exceeded.
+A 'full-function joint venture' is defined as one that has resources to act as an autonomous market player, is not set up as temporary and has functional autonomy from its parent companies.
 The Regulation only applies to mergers involving companies with turnovers that exceed certain global and EU-wide thresholds and that have a significant amount of business in more than one EU Member State.

 Mergers that meet the thresholds should be notified to the Commission before implementation, as the European Union has the power to fine the parties up to 10 per cent of their aggregate worldwide turnover if they do not do so.
 Parties should be aware that merger clearance can be an expensive and lengthy procedure.
-Further information on the EU merger control process, including the current turnover thresholds, may be found on the Commission's website.15
+Further information about the EU merger control process, including the current turnover thresholds, may be found on the Commission's website.15

-When considering any merger or joint venture the parties should analyse in which jurisdictions they may need competition approval.
+When considering any merger or joint venture, the parties should analyse in which jurisdictions they may need competition approval.

 iv State aid

 State aid is any advantage granted by a public authority of an EU Member State through state resources on a selective basis that distorts competition and may affect trade between EU Member States.
 The grant of state aid is generally prohibited unless it has received prior approval from the Commission.
-The Commission has produced sector-specific guidelines regarding the application of the state aid regime to the maritime transport sector.23 A large number of state aid cases have concerned the maritime sector, including the Commission's investigation into the Maltese tonnage tax regime, which resulted in Malta committing to amend the regime in December 2017 to bring it into line with state aid rules.24 On 2 May 2018, the Commission announced that it had decided under EU state aid rules to approve the grant of restructuring aid by Croatia to support the shipping company, Jadroplov.25 On 16 December 2019, the Commission approved maritime transport support schemes in Cyprus, Denmark, Estonia, Poland and Sweden.26 On 2 March 2020, the Commission cleared state support for several Italian ferry services but found other measures constituted illegal State aid.27
+The Commission has produced sector-specific guidelines regarding the application of the state aid regime to the maritime transport sector.23 A large number of state aid cases have concerned the maritime sector, including the Commission's investigation into the Maltese tonnage tax regime, which resulted in Malta committing to amend the regime in December 2017 to bring it into line with state aid rules.24 On 2 May 2018, the Commission announced that it had decided under EU state aid rules to approve the grant of restructuring aid by Croatia to support the shipping company, Jadroplov.25 On 16 December 2019, the Commission approved maritime transport support schemes in Cyprus, Denmark, Estonia, Poland and Sweden.26 On 2 March 2020, the Commission cleared state support for several Italian ferry services but found other measures constituted illegal state aid.27

 The global efforts of these organisations are supported by national bodies and by industry groups, such as the Extractive Industries Transparency Initiative and, in the marine sector, the Maritime Anti-Corruption Network.

-Enforcement is handled by national authorities such as the Serious Fraud Office (SFO) in the United Kingdom and the DOJ in the United States.
+Enforcement is handled by national authorities, such as the Serious Fraud Office (SFO) in the United Kingdom and the DOJ in the United States.

 i OECD Anti-Bribery Convention

-The OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (commonly known as the OECD Anti-Bribery Convention) (the Convention) was signed in 1997 and came into force in February 1999.
+The OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (commonly known as the OECD Anti-Bribery Convention (the Convention)) was signed in 1997 and came into force in February 1999.